dboyhasnoname/learning/aws/beanstalk.md

 ```

 <br>

-We can get details about the etherpad env if we got to beanstalk service on AWS
+We can get details about the etherpad env if we go to beanstalk service on AWS

 <br>

 ![bean stalk service etherpad](img/beanstalk_service_etherpad.jpeg)

 <br><br>

 ![ether pad monitoring](img/etherpad_monitoring.jpeg)